NightAnimal333/roadkill-game/README.md

 Kacper Lewandowski

 # Usage
-Just run the binary from game/bin
+Just run the binary from game/bin if you are on Windows 64-bit.

+If you are on Linux, we didn't compile a binary.
+But you can easily run the project in Godot Engine itself by opening project.godot.

 # License
 IDK, don't steal it